psarathi/TabManager/README.md

-#This is Chrome Extension to manage tabs build using Angular#
+#This is Chrome Extension to manage tabs built using Angular#